 20 Non-renewable resources: The use and exploitation of non-renewable natural resources must be responsible and equitable, and take into account the consequences of the depletion of the resource Not considered at this level of planning, but the SDF upholds the need to maintain a balance and exercise responsibility when using non-renewable resources.
 21 Renewable resources: The development, use and exploitation of renewable resources and the ecosystems of which they are part should not exceed the level beyond which their integrity is jeopardised Not considered at this level of planning, but the SDF upholds the need to maintain a balance and exercise responsibility when using renewable resources.
 22 Sensitive ecosystems: Sensitive, vulnerable, highly dynamic or stressed ecosystems, such as coastal shores, wetlands and similar systems require specific attention in management and planning procedures, especially where they are subject to significant human resource usage and development pressure.
 Areas of sensitive ecosystems are identified by the SDF and will be refined when more detailed information becomes available.
 23 Cultural integrity: The disturbance of landscapes and sites that constitute the nation's cultural heritage is avoided, or where it cannot be altogether avoided, is minimised and remedied The specific ABM SDF's have identified areas of Cultural and Heritage significance and encourages their preservation.
 The next review will be refined with the EMF findings.
 Environmental Decision Making 24 Integration: Environmental management must be integrated, acknowledging that all elements of the environment are linked and interrelated, and it must take into account the effects of decisions on all aspects of the environment and all people in the environment by pursuing the selection of the best practicable environmental option.
 The SDF has considered four key areas of sustainability namely; social, environmental, economic, and institutional.
 25 Life-cycle approach: Responsibility for the environmental health and safety consequences of a policy, programme, project, product, process, service or activity exists throughout its life cycle Not considered relevant at this level of planning.
-Accountability: The costs of remedying pollution, environmental degradation and consequent adverse health effects and of Not considered relevant at this level of planning.
+26 Accountability: The costs of remedying pollution, environmental degradation and consequent adverse health effects and of preventing, controlling or minimising further pollution; environmental damage or adverse health effects must be paid for by those responsible for harming the environment.
+Not considered relevant at this level of planning.